yaml/yaml-spec/spec/spec.md

 ##### Definition:

 > [Represents] a true/false value.
-In languages without a [native] Boolean type (such as C), is usually [bound] to a native integer type, using one for true and zero for false.
+In languages without a [native] Boolean type (such as C), they are usually [bound] to a native integer type, using one for true and zero for false.

 ##### Canonical Form: